sophia4422/my-react-portfolio/README.md

 # UX/UI Design

-The original plan of the portfolio was designed with Figma.
+The original plan of the portfolio was designed with Adobe Photoshop.
 As I was building, the design and colours altered in my progress.
 Whilst I have stuck to a similar layout, I like the final outcome much more.

 ![alt text](./src/assets/images/readme/design.png)